PatienceGutyungwa/testrepo/README.md

 ## Editing file

-its a markdown file in the repository
+its a markdown file in the repository.